Looking for a new bike but don’t want to pay top prices for a brand-new model? Here’s everything you need to know about buying a used motorcycle.

 Buying a used bike on eBay

-Auction website eBay is an excellent online option to look for a used motorbike.
+Auction website eBay is an excellent online option when looking for a used motorbike.

 You can use a wide range of filters to narrow your search, whether it’s according to the:

-The rating system used by eBay could be useful, especially if you’re buying from private sellers (sometimes dealers will list their bikes on eBay as well).
+The rating system used by eBay can be useful, especially if you’re buying from private sellers (although sometimes dealers, too, also list their bikes on eBay).

 Before you decide to proceed with a private sale, check the seller’s feedback scores, paying particular attention to those posted most recently.

-Mixed ratings from other people who’ve made purchases from them should be used as a warning sign.
+Mixed ratings from other people who’ve made purchases from the seller should be a warning sign.